mayazeldin/image_processor_server_client/ReadMe.md

   If I had more time, I would write the server to run in an asynchronous thread
 - Rotation Enum
   - Currently, my code only works for 90, 180, and 270 degree rotations.
-I would want to expand my code to handle more various rotation degrees
+I would want to expand my code to handle more rotation degrees